 My daddy told me I was a princess and princesses can't be gnawing on ribs getting their pretty fingers and faces stained, so fork and knife it is for me.
 My husband strongly disagrees (about the fork, not about the fact that I'm a princess).

-Speaking of Father’s Day, allow me a moment to praise the father of my children.
-He’s full of joy, adventure, and spontaneity and shows us all a side of the world that I would never discover without him.
-He’s an amazing example of one who has dreams and chases them with vigor.
+With Father's Day coming up, allow me a moment to praise the father of my children.
+He's full of joy, adventure, and spontaneity and shows us all a side of the world that I would never discover without him.
+He's an amazing example of one who has dreams and chases them with vigor.
 My kids are so lucky to have a daddy who truly loves to be a kid himself and plays with them in the dirt.
-Happy Father’s Day my love!
-Thanks for allowing me to share your new Father’s Day grill and for grilling up all the food I hand over to you as I sit in the cool house.
+Happy Father's Day my love!
+Thanks for allowing me to share your new Father's Day grill and for grilling up all the food I hand over to you as I sit in the cool house.

 Also to my Daddy in heaven who has watched over me every single day since he passed when I was 14 years old.
 He set an example of hard work and perseverance that has had a permanent effect on all of his children.
 He's remembered by so many as being a joyful and inspirational human being and is still talked about 20 years later.
 Love you dad!

 Now I highly suggest you blow everyone away this weekend with these amazing Chipotle Peach BBQ Ribs.
 Jaws will drop.